wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 In short, my workflow went from:

 1. Find multiple vendors.
-20-30 mins.
+(20-30 minutes)
 2. Call each one to get quotes.
-20-30 mins.
+(20-30 minutes)
 3. Have each vendor insist to schedule a time to come over give said quote.
 4. Wait for vendors to show up late and give quotes.
-15 minute property walk per vendor, 1-4 hours lost due to late vendors.
+(15 minute property walk per vendor, 1-4 hours lost due to late vendors)
 4. Gather quotes and call best vendors.
-15 mins.
+(15 mins)
 5. Negotiate and get pressured into a monthly service contract.
-5 mins.
+(5 mins)
 6. Schedule time for the actual work.
+(5 mins)
 7. Pay $40-$100 per mowing.

 To: